tanbro/b64uuid/README.md

 ---

-A small library and tool to encode/decode a python UUID object to/from a 22 characters shorter URL safe base64 string.
+A small Python library and command-line tool to encode/decode UUID to/from a 22 characters shorter URL safe base64 string.

 We can use it to make UUID string a little shorter.